hyperstripe50/fractal-market-analysis/README.md

 # fractalmarkets
 ## Motivation
-We are hard pressed to find a concrete implementation of both Beniot Mandelbrot's "A Multifractal Model of Asset Returns" and Edgar E. Peters' "Fractal Market Analysis" so, with apologies to the Authors, we attempt to fill this vacancy.
+We are hard pressed to find a concrete implementation of both Benoit Mandelbrot's "A Multifractal Model of Asset Returns" and Edgar E. Peters' "Fractal Market Analysis" so, with apologies to the Authors, we attempt to fill this vacancy.

 ## Installation
 ```